avengerandy/RouteMap/README.md

 # RouteMap

- > A high readability PHP combination framework that grouping routers by path-segment #1
+ > A PHP combination framework that grouping routers by path-segment

 ## Components